 - you have not been convicted of a felony (unless you were pardoned and your rights to possess a firearm were restored or your conviction was sealed or expunged)

-- you are not subject to any law that forbids you from receiving, possessing, or transporting any firearm
+- you are not subject to any law (federal, state, or local) that forbids you from receiving, possessing, or transporting any firearm

 - your background has been successfully checked by the ASP and the FBI